 Safety and Empowerment Program Overview

-Each year, Center for Domestic Peace helps more than 6,000 individuals affected by domestic violence.
+Each year, Center for Domestic Peace helps thousands of individuals affected by domestic violence.

 Our services include:

 Our bilingual English and Spanish hotline provides immediate support and safety planning for those in danger or at risk, as well as information and referrals.
 Our hotline is one of the few in the Bay Area that provide 24-hour intake to help those in danger access emergency shelter.

 ManKind Program: 415.457.6760